[first published on October 20, 2012]

 To understand human psychology is to understand the spiritual soul which is meant to know and love its author and commander.
 Rieff exposes the “murder of God” by Freud, who with his modern descendants has tried to explain human psychology without its source and end: a personal God.

 Before the Jews were killed in the gas chamber, he says, the Freudians killed God.
 Rieff saw several generations and whole academic disciplines running that fool’s errand.
 All of his work is tethered to this triple axis of the sacred, of character, and authority.
+In this last work, he locates the ultimate authority clearly in the Personal God who is contacted in prayer and is the ultimate "meaningful authority."
 We reviewed his discussion of this in his Jew of Culture.